Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

              fragments = X fragment
              fragment = [=Moof=] [=Mdat=]

-   <dfn dfn> **POST_URL**  </dfn>:
+   ::<dfn dfn> **POST_URL**  </dfn>:
-             Target URL of a POST command in the HTTP protocol
+   :         Target URL of a POST command in the HTTP protocol
              for posting data from a source to a destination.

-   <dfn dfn> **TCP**  </dfn>:
+   ::<dfn dfn> **TCP**  </dfn>:
-            Transmission Control Protocol (TCP) as defined in [[!RFC793]]
+   :         Transmission Control Protocol (TCP) as defined in [[!RFC793]]

-   <dfn dfn> Arrival Time </dfn>:
+   ::<dfn dfn> Arrival Time </dfn>:
-             The time a metadata event is seen by the application for the first time, e.g. announcement/avail
+   :         The time a metadata item is seen by the application for
+             the first time, e.g. an announcement/avail

-   <dfn dfn> Application time </dfn>:
+   ::<dfn dfn> Application time </dfn>:
-              The time a metadata event is applied to a stream
+   :           The time a metadata event is applied to a stream (if applicable)

-# Media Ingest Workflows # {#workflow_and_use_cases}
+# Media Ingest Workflows and Profiles # {#workflow_and_use_cases}

-  In this section we highlight two example workflows.
+  In this section we highlight two example workflows corresponding to the two different profiles.
   Diagram 3 shows an example workflow of media ingest
-  with fmp4 ingest in a streaming workflow.
-The live media
+  with [=fmp4 Ingest=] or [=CMAF Ingest=] in a streaming workflow.
-  is ingested into the media processing entity that performs
-  operations like on-the-fly encryption, content stitching
-  packaging and possibly other operations before
-  delivery of the final media presentation to the client.
+  The live media  is ingested into the media processing entity that performs  operations like on-the-fly encryption, content stitching  packaging and possibly other operations before  delivery of the final media presentation to the client.
   This type of distributed media processing offloads
   many functionalities from the ingest source.
   As long as the stream originating from the media